 From my perch in an oak tree, watching the sunrise, I had plenty of time to contemplate the irony that people want to talk about cougars and bears and creepy people on the trail, when it’s actually “man’s best friend” that has given me far more close calls.
-For the *first time in my life, I had leapt into the unforgiving embrace of a California foothills oak tree, in order to escape a dog.
-An 75-80 pound “pit-bull type” dog had appeared barreling around a bend in the single track in front of me and seeing no owner in pursuit, and getting no answer to my shout of “loose dog”, I chose the tree option.
+For the *first time in my life, I had leapt into the unforgiving embrace of a California foothills oak tree in order to escape a dog.
+An 75-80 pound muscular dog had appeared barreling around a bend in the single track in front of me, and seeing no owner in pursuit – and getting no answer to my shout of “loose dog” – I chose the tree option.
 My knees and forearms now matched my feet – bloody.
 I had forgotten my socks and decided to do my 14 mile training run anyways.
 It was turning out to be a hell of a run.

 *The fact that this was the first time I had climbed a tree to escape a dog speaks more to the lack of climb-able trees on my running routes, and not the number of times I’ve wanted/needed to….

 Yay……The easy rhythm of my earlier run gone, I creeped down the trail, wondering when I was going to be face to face with this dog again.
-I finally caught glimpse of the dog and the man along with a women and another dog near the trail head parking lot there.
-I cut through the parking lot, hoping to avoid another confrontation, but the dog spotted me (yes, it was still off leash even through those antics) and it came towards me again.
-I moved towards the pit toilet door, ready to leap in and yelled “please get your dog!”
+I finally caught glimpse of the dog and the man, along with a women and another dog, near the trailhead parking lot there.
+I cut through the parking lot – hoping to avoid another confrontation – but the dog spotted me (yes, it was still off leash even through those antics) and it came towards me again.
+I moved towards the pit toilet door, ready to leap in, yelling “please get your dog!”
 Glory be, the guy grabbed him by the collar.

 I was really really really nice.
 I talked about FEELINGS instead of rules (it is a trail no dogs are allowed on, even though I don’t usually say anything if the dog is on a leash).

-I told them that their dog really REALLY scared me back there on the trail and that I sat in a tree for 10 minutes to get away from him.
+I told them that their dog really REALLY scared me back there on the trail, and how I had resorted to a sport of my youth (PSA it’s easier to climb trees as a kid than in your thirties), and stayed in a tree for 10 minutes to get away from him.

 He said the dog was off leash because he was a year old and “needed to get better off leash”.